ro-berto/build/scripts/slave/recipe_modules/ios/README.md

 ### read\_build\_config

 Reads the builder's own config from the [configs directory].
-The configs dir contains master-specific directories which contain builder-specific JSON files containing the configuration.
+The configs dir contains group-specific directories which contain builder-specific JSON files containing the configuration.
 Typically a builder will only read its own config, but the try bots on [tryserver.chromium.mac] read their configs from the [chromium.mac] directory which ensures that try bots match main waterfall bots.